 The happy ending to this story began with the quick arrival and action of the emergency medical services (EMS) staff in your community.
 EMS are veterans at quickly assessing conditions, making decisions and getting people who need more serious care to the hospital, whether by ambulance or helicopter.
 Not only do they need to arrive quickly, EMS staff have to think quickly to ensure the best outcomes for their patients.

-During this national 2016 EMS Week (May 15-21), all of us here at The Ohio State University Wexner Medical Center salute EMS first responders whose expertise and care make them an integral partner to our care.
+Especially during national EMS week in May, all of us here at The Ohio State University Wexner Medical Center salute EMS first responders whose expertise and care make them an integral partner to our care.

 Saluting the Crooksville EMS

 Every day, EMS make life-saving decisions.
 Here's one of the thousands of stories that happen every month:

 A 911 call alerted the Crooksville Fire Department in Perry County, Ohio, to a possible stroke in progress.
 A wife called the squad after the right side of her 62-year-old husband’s face drooped, he became weak on his right and was unable to speak.
 Within 10 minutes, an EMS crew was at their house, assessing him and taking his vital signs, conferring with his wife and beginning to treat him for a possible stroke.